Department of Biology

 Grade Mode: Standard Letter

 BIO 4408.
-Science Processes and Research.
+Scientific Practices and Pedagogy.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required